a3ceProject/C2BID/README.md

 NOTE:
 	1) To add a new method, you must create a new function an add it in Line 87
-	2) File name,  days, and dates to be considered and must use the port (src and dst) can be updated in Line 19
+	2) File name,  days, dates and most used port (src and dst) can be updated in Line 19
 	3) If you specify the [method], you must also specify [TimeWindows].

 Usage example (from the command line):